pawarbi/chartifact/README.md

 Chartifact is designed to be safe by default:

+* Rendered in sandboxed iframes to isolate execution
 * No custom JavaScript execution
-* CSP-compliant via Vega expression language
 * No raw HTML in Markdown
 * XSS-Defensive CSS parsing
-* Rendered in sandboxed iframes to isolate execution